7 Cultural Things to Do in Münster, Germany

 7. Aasee

-Münster (also known as Munster or Muenster) in Germany is a gem of an old Hanseatic town dating back to the Middle Ages.
-There are still families in town that can be traced back to the merchant families flourishing here centuries ago.
+In Germany, Münster (also known as Munster or Muenster) is a gem of an old Hanseatic town dating back to the Middle Ages.
+There are still families in town that can be traced back to the merchant families who flourished here centuries ago.

-One of the outstanding buildings at Prinzipalmarkt is the Gothic City Hall (Historisches Rathaus) from the 14th century which has been awarded the European Heritage Label due to its uniqueness.
-Above its archways, the gabled façade and fine pinnacles rise and make the historical City Hall of Münster one of the most beautiful buildings of its kind in Germany.
+One of the outstanding buildings at Prinzipalmarkt is the Gothic City Hall (Historisches Rathaus) from the 14th century, which has been awarded the European Heritage Label due to its uniqueness.
+Above its archways, the gabled façade and elegant pinnacles rise and make the historical City Hall of Münster one of the most beautiful buildings of its kind in Germany.

-This landmark is also a historic building since it was the site of the negotiations of the Peace of Westphalia / Peace of Münster (1648) bringing an end to the Thirty Years’ War in Europe where the Netherlands were declared an independent country.
+This landmark is also a historic building as it was the site of the Peace of Westphalia/Peace of Münster negotiations (1648) that ended the Thirty Years’ War in Europe, declaring the Netherlands an independent country.
 It took place in the Friedenssaal (Hall of Peace).

-Next to the City Hall another remarkable building adorns the street, the City Wine House, in German the Stadtweinhaus, where the wine supply was stored.
+Next to the City Hall, another remarkable building adorns the street, the City Wine House, in German Stadtweinhaus, where the wine supply was stored.
 This magnificent house was erected a few centuries later, in 1615, by Johann von Bocholt.

-Münster Cathedral, also known as St Paulus Dom, is the Cathedral of the catholic Diocese of Münster in Germany.
-The Cathedral has a central location in the city between Prinzipalmarkt and the river Münstersche Aa.
+Münster Cathedral, also known as St Paulus Dom, is the Cathedral of the Catholic Diocese of Münster in Germany.
+The Cathedral has a central location between Prinzipalmarkt and the river Münstersche Aa.

-St Paulus Dom is the third church construction on site since there have previously been two other cathedrals at this location, the Ludgerus Dom, 805-1377, and another cathedral erected in the 10th or 11th century.
+St Paulus Dom is the third church construction on site since there have previously been two other cathedrals, the Ludgerus Dom, 805-1377, and another cathedral erected in the 10th or 11th century.
 St Paulus Dom saw the light of day between 1225 and 1264, including the Romanesque westwerk from the second cathedral into the current structure in the new Gothic style.

-The Kunstmuseum Pablo Picasso in Münster opened in 2000 and is the only museum in Germany primarily devoted to Picasso, although it also holds paintings / artwork by world-famous artists such as Marc Chagall, Georges Braque, as well as Henri Matisse.
+The Kunstmuseum Pablo Picasso in Münster opened in 2000 and is the only museum in Germany primarily devoted to Picasso, even if it also holds paintings/artwork by world-famous artists such as Marc Chagall, Georges Braque, and Henri Matisse.
 The museum often features masterpieces on loan from international collections, museums and art galleries.

-Through a guided tour you will gain broad insight into the work and life of Pablo Picasso – all on display in the 600 square metre museum space behind a strikingly beautiful classical façade in the heart of Münster’s old town.
+Through a guided tour, you will gain a broad insight into the work and life of Pablo Picasso – all on display in the 600-square-metre museum space behind a strikingly beautiful classical façade in the heart of Münster’s old town.

 The Catholic St Lambert’s Church in the heart of Münster was built in the 14th century in the Gothic style, and St Lambert’s is an outstanding example of the Gothic architectural style prevalent in Germany at that time.

-Real spectacular are the three hanging iron cages on the spire just above the Münster church clock.
-Today empty, but a five hundred years ago they contained the corpses of three revolutionaries who were the leaders of the movement of the Protestant Reformation ‘Anabaptism’.
+A spectacular sight is the three hanging iron cages on the spire just above the Münster church clock.
+Today, they are empty, but five hundred years ago, they contained the corpses of three revolutionaries who were the leaders of the movement of the Protestant Reformation ‘Anabaptism’.

 The story of the Kiepenkerl, a travelling merchant carrying a basket, goes back to 1896 when the original statue was carved from sandstone by August Schmiemann.
 Sadly, this statue was destroyed in World War II by a US tank – although it at first – as one of the few things – had survived the burning down of the town.